 A veteran of the Westminster beat, the BBC Deputy Political Editor believes that cynicism is unhelpful: assume politicians are attempting to say something useful - but listen very, very carefully.
 He speculates on what might happen if we were to select the next government by means of reality television.

-John Pienaar is both presenter and Chief Political Correspondent for Radio 5 Live.
+John Pienaar is the BBC’s Deputy Political Editor and presenter of the weekly Westminster round-up Pienaar’s Politics on Radio 5Live.
 A seasoned reporter, he sees his job as beating a path through the forest of Government spin.
-Ever since his original, often controversial parliamentary sketch for The Independent, he has acted as tour guide and translator of goings-on in the Westminster village.
+Ever since his original, often controversial parliamentary sketch for the Independent, he has acted as tour guide and translator of goings-on in the Westminster village.